Portfolio

 Airfoil Blade Design

-I love to hike.
-My favorite places to hike have been in Iceland and the Great Smoky Mountains.
+The favorite places I have hiked have been Banff and the Great Smoky Mountains